 This post is for information only.
 You are responsible for reviewing and using this information appropriately.
 This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.
 Requirements are updated frequently and you should make sure to do your own research and reach out to professional legal, tax and business advisers, as needed.
 Businesses outside of Kentucky will have different steps and requirements.
 To sell products using the Shopify platform, you must comply with the laws of the jurisdiction of your business and your customers, the Shopify Terms of Service, the Shopify Acceptable Use Policy, and any other applicable policies.

-The Commonwealth of Kentucky offers a variety of benefits for entrepreneurs looking to set up shop—local investment and direct loan programs, tourism development funds, small business funding networks, to name a few.
+The Commonwealth of Kentucky offers a variety of benefits for entrepreneurs looking to start a business—local investment and direct loan programs, tourism development funds, small business funding networks, to name a few.
 This guide will walk you through the steps to launching your LLC in Kentucky, thereby potentially taking advantage of these exciting state programs.

 11 Steps for starting an LLC in Kentucky